marius-schairer/MDEF_Documentation/docs/year2_term1/BioChrome.md

 ## Takeaway
-While not immediately useful for my research, the seminar emphasized the importance of sustainability in design and offered a deeper understanding of natural dyeing processes.
-These techniques could inspire future applications in creative and environmentally conscious projects.
+While not immediately useful for mypersonal research, the seminar emphasized the importance of sustainability in design and offered a deeper understanding of natural dyeing processes.
+These techniques could inspire future applications in creative and environmentally conscious projects and for my freetime asside from my personal research.

 ## Further Ideas